openqasm/openqasm/source/language/openpulse.rst

 this document, we outline one such grammar, OpenPulse, which may be selected within a supporting compiler through the declaration defcalgrammar "openpulse" <VERSION>.

-This grammar is motivated by the original OpenPulse specification, a JSON wire-format for pulse-level quantum programs defined in the paper `Qiskit Backend Specifications for OpenQASM and OpenPulse Experiment`_:cite:`mckay2018`.
+This grammar is primarily motivated by the original OpenPulse specification, a JSON wire-format for pulse-level quantum programs defined in the paper `Qiskit Backend Specifications for OpenQASM and OpenPulse Experiment`_:cite:`mckay2018`, however, is also inspired directly or indirectly through other `efforts in the field`_:cite:`alexanderQiskitPulseProgramming2020a,DiCarloLabDelftPycQEDPy32021,ExperimentalMicroarchitectureSuperconducting,nguyenEnablingPulselevelProgramming2020,QuillangQuil2021`.

 The textual format described here has several advantages over the original JSON format:

 - Improved readability.
 - Pulse timing is based on instruction ordering and works with programs containing branching